-I used to love making potato soup, clam chowder and other potato based soups and stews.
+I used to love making potato soup, clam chowder, and other potato based soups and stews.
 Now that we don’t eat white potatoes very often, I hadn’t made any of them in years.
 I found my old recipe when I was cleaning out my cabinets, and decided to try a sweet potato version.

 I used winter squash to take the sweetness down a notch, and the sweet and salty flavors in this soup go really well together.
 If you are a potato soup person, try it!

-Loaded Sweet Potato Soup
+Loaded Sweet Potato Soup Recipe

 A filling and nutritious sweet potato based soup.

-- 1 medium to large winter squash or pumpkin
+- 1 winter squash or pumpkin

 - 3-4 medium sweet potatoes

-- 1/4 cup of coconut oil or butter
+- ¼ cup coconut oil or butter

 - 2 onions